pola-rs/polars/docs/user-guide/migration/pandas.md

 ## Pipe littering
-A common usage in pandas is utilizing `pipe` to do apply some function to a `DataFrame`.
-Copying this coding style to Polars, is unidiomatic and leads to very suboptimal query plans.
+A common usage in pandas is utilizing `pipe` to apply some function to a `DataFrame`.
+Copying this coding style to Polars is unidiomatic and leads to suboptimal query plans.

 The snippet below shows a common pattern in pandas.